-Demographic information was also collected, including sex, age, height, and weight measurements during Session 1.
-Body Mass Index (BMI, kg/m2) was calculated from the height and weight measurements.
-Participants also completed two online questionnaires: Likes and Dislikes Questionnaire, and a Three-Factor Eating Questionnaire within 1 week of sensory testing.
-This study was part of a larger study focusing on the psychophysics of oral complex carbohydrate sensitivity, liking, and consumption of complex carbohydrate based foods (17).
-Psychophysics tasks (DT, ST), consumption of milkshakes, as well as hedonic ratings for a range of sweet (glucose) and complex carbohydrate (maltodextrin) solutions were conducted in computerised, partitioned sensory booths in the Centre for Advanced Sensory Science using Compusense Cloud Software as part of the Compusense Academic Consortium (Compusense Inc., Ontario, Canada).
-Hedonic ratings for a range of sweet and complex carbohydrate based foods were conducted in individual workbenches at our teaching laboratory.
-The standardising protocols prior to each testing sessions were similar to the ones outlined in Low et al. (16, 18).
+Questionnaire within 1 week of sensory testing.
+The present study was part of a larger study focusing on the psychophysics of oral complex carbohydrate sensitivity, liking and consumption of complex carbohydrate-based foods(18).
+Psychophysics tasks (DT, ST), consumption of milkshakes, as well as hedonic ratings for a range of sweet (glucose) and complex carbohydrate (maltodextrin) solutions were conducted in computerised, partitioned sensory booths in the Centre for Advanced Sensory Science using Compusense Cloud Software as part of the Compusense Academic Consortium (Compusense Inc.).
+Hedonic ratings for a range of sweet and complex carbohydrate-based foods were conducted in individual workbenches at our teaching laboratory.
+The standardising protocols prior to each testing sessions were similar to the ones outlined in Low et al.^(16,19).
 All solutions and prototypical foods were served at room temperature.
-Milkshakes were served chilled around 3°C.
+Milkshakes were served chilled at approximately 3°C.